-How Frequent Should I Practice Golf
+How Often Should I Practice Golf

 After a few years of experimenting, I learned that being a successful golfer who scores low takes a lot of hard work.
 Below I share my typical practice routine and weekly schedule as well as practice frequency to give you an example golf practice template for getting to par golf.